isaac1678/isaac1678/README.md

-- compsci major at sfu
+- cs major at sfu
-- experience with c++, js, html, css, and more
+- experience with c++, c, python, and more
 - looking for projects and research opportunities to participate in